rmcgirr83/whoposted/README.md

 phpBB Who Posted

-Displays a pop-up of who posted with a topic in a forum
+Displays a modal window of who posted within a topic in a forum.
+Link to the modal is the replies count of the topics.

 [![Build Status](https://travis-ci.org/rmcgirr83/whoposted.svg?branch=master)](https://travis-ci.org/rmcgirr83/whoposted)

 ## Installation

 ### 1. clone
-Clone (or download and move) the repository into the folder ext/rmcgirr83/phpBB-whoposted:
+Clone (or download and move) the repository into the folder ext/rmcgirr83/whoposted:

 ```
 cd phpBB3